-8. Curl up with a good book.
-Putting out a basket of page-turners in a central location motivates the little literati to take a look in a book when they’ve got time to spare.
+7. Curl up with a good book.
+Putting out a basket of books in a central location motivates the kids to take a look through the pages when they’ve got time to spare.
 Add in a sweet bookmark that keeps track of time to really make it count.

-9. Give them their daily feels.
+8. Give them their daily feels.
 Keep your favorite sensory bin fillers on hand (like cotton balls and dry beans), along with trinkets to bury and cups for spilling and filling.
-When you’ve got a short window, pull out the bin, fill ‘er up and watch your mini me dig and drizzle until it’s time to go.
+When you’ve got a short window, pull out the bin, fill ‘er up and watch your mini-me dig and drizzle until it’s time to go.

-10. Set up quick cotton ball and straw races.
+9. Set up a quick cotton ball and straw race.
 Perfect for the kitchen table before lunch is served.
-Have sibs challenge each other for the pole position on a straight away down the center of the table, or set up a simple obstacle course using cups that the kiddos have to work around.
+Have siblings challenge each other for the pole position on a straightaway down the center of the table, or set up a simple obstacle course using cups that the kiddos have to work around.
 Ready, set, go before you go!

 Half Hour of Power

-Whether your aim is active play time or quiet(er) crafting time, filling a cool half hour with your Littles is easier than you think.
-It may take a bit of planning before they get off the bus, but once the prep is done, it’s a sit back and relax situation that’s well worth the time up front.
+Whether your aim is active play time or quiet(er) crafting time, filling a cool 30 minutes with your kids is easier than you think.
+It may take a bit of planning, but once the prep is done, it’s a sit back and relax situation that’s well worth the time upfront.

-11. All things LEGO.
+12. All things LEGO.
 If LEGO was the first thing that popped into your head, then we’re right there with you.
-They’re the forever fall back for a reason, but to hit that half hour sweet spot, try throwing a LEGO challenge into the mix: building a car that can also work under water, or constructing a tower that’s at least 24 inches tall.
-Then let your budding master builder go to work.
+They’re the forever fall back for a reason, but to hit that half an hour sweet spot, try throwing a LEGO challenge into the mix: building a car that can also work underwater, or constructing a tower that’s at least 24 inches tall.
+Then let your budding master-builder go to work.

-12. Spin them right round.
-Ana at Babble Dabble Do has a fabulously new way to play with perler beads.
+13. Spin them right round.
+Ana at Babble Dabble Do has a fabulously new way to play with Perler beads.
 She puts them to work teaching science and playing tricks when these melted beauties become spinning tops.
 It’s just the right amount of make-and-play to fill a brief window in your busy day.

-14. Bring the outside in and paint it.
-If snow isn't covering your yard, go for a hunt for errant leaves, evergreen boughs and sticks.
-Then take your findings to the craft table to gussy them up with paint.
+15. Bring the outside in and paint it.
+If snow isn't covering your yard, go for a hunt for leaves, evergreen boughs and sticks.
+Then take your findings to the craft table to fancy them up with paint.
 Acrylics work great for this natural wonder.

-16. Put on a show.
-When it comes to your sidekick, puppets never get old.
-And they’re so easy to make with an old sock, brown paper lunch bag (since you’ll have plenty on hand) or even familiar characters glued to craft sticks.
+17. Put on a show.
+Puppets never get old; they’re so easy to make with an old sock, brown paper lunch bag or even familiar characters glued to craft sticks.
 Whatever method you choose, spend time creating and playing with puppets when you’ve got an hour or more to spare.
 Be sure to stock the craft bin with all kinds of googly eyes, buttons, yarn and doo-dads to help bring the puppets to life.
-Then find an old sheet or use baby’s blanket draped over table to create a stage.
+Then find an old sheet or use baby’s blanket draped over the table to create a stage.
 Bravo!

 — Allison Sutcliffe